puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 Designed for Windows 10 and Microsoft Edge, Application Guard uses a hardware isolation approach.
 This approach lets untrusted site navigation launch inside a container.
 Hardware isolation helps enterprises safeguard their corporate network and data in case users visit a site that is compromised or is malicious.

 The enterprise administrator defines what are trusted sites, cloud resources, and internal networks.
-Everything that's not in the trusted sites list is considered untrusted and is isolated from the corporate network and data on the user's device.
+Everything that's not in the trusted sites list is considered untrusted.
+These sites are isolated from the corporate network and data on the user's device.

 For more information, see [What is Application Guard and how does it work?](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/wd-app-guard-overview#what-is-application-guard-and-how-does-it-work).